 What You Can Get for $450

 Some vendors charge more for less, but today you can easily find a laptop with a solid performance, thanks to an Intel Core i3 CPU, a 500GB hard drive and 4 to 6GB of RAM.
-Though they are not common in this price band, you can also find systems with 1080p or touch displays, Core i5 CPUs or solid state drives.
+Though they are not common in this price band, you can also find systems with 1080p or touch displays, Core i5 CPUs or solid state drives, never all three together.
 You can even get 2-in-1s — notebooks that convert into tablets.

 Overspecced Laptops: A Waste of Money

 Most PC vendors seem to think that, if they just pop a faster CPU or discrete graphics card into the same cheap chassis, they can jack up the price and consumers will gladly pay it.
 However, a plastic laptop with a stiff keyboard that starts at $400 still looks and feels cheap after you add a Core i7 CPU and increase the price to $800.

 I like White Castle as much as anyone, but I'm not going to pay $25 for a slider with Kobe beef inside.
 I don't care if the meat costs $300 a pound.

 A few years ago, a company sent me a $1,100 netbook to review.
 After I gave the 11.6-inch, Atom-powered laptop a poor rating and wrote that it was overpriced, a representative from the manufacturer called me to complain.
 It was unfair to call the device "overpriced," he argued, because his company had spent a lot of money on components like a touch screen and discrete Nvidia graphics; they couldn't afford to charge any less.
 "But it's still a netbook," I said, "a $1,100 netbook.
 Who wants that?"